 When you don’t quite know where to start after losing a spouse, you can start with us.
-Start with a widow advocate to talk through your biggest fears, or start with a financial coach to help you deal with all the crap – the practical matters – that comes with losing a spouse.
+Start with a financial coach to help you deal with all the crap – the practical matters – that comes with losing a spouse.
 Or you can begin right here with our most commonly asked questions.
 When you’re done cruising our website, please call or send us an email so we can begin to help you confront your gut-wrenching anxiety, calm your fears, and clear the path toward a new normal.

-No. We have nothing to sell, including cheesy merchandise.
-We do not charge for our financial coaching services, which includes a free guidebook (a $20 value).
-There is no catch and no gimmick.
-We are passionate about helping widows and widowers after the loss of a beloved spouse.
+No. We do not charge for our financial planning services or for anything else.
+You will receive our New Widow’s Guide to Financial Wellness workbook completely free.
+There is no catch and no gimmicks.
+We are passionate about helping widows and widowers after the loss of a spouse.

 We help both widows and widowers.
 Losing a spouse and contending with all the financial, legal and other administrative matters is no different – no easier! – for men than it is for women.
 It’s all new, often overwhelming, and men can make the same bad decisions without professional help as can women.

 Typically, once you’ve been paired with a financial coach, the “engagement” lasts from a few weeks to a few months.
 There are usually four sessions, each about 90 minutes.
 Everyone’s situation is different and some are more motivated than others.
 We allow extra time for those caring for young children, experiencing health issues, or in the process of relocating.
 We know from experience that you will value every minute you devote to financial planning.